mimers19/Stock-market-predictor/README.md

 # Stock Price Prediction Project

+## Project Overview

 This project aims to predict future stock prices using historical stock data and a Long Short-Term Memory (LSTM) neural network.
-The project is divided into several components, each responsible for a different part of the workflow.
+The main objective is to provide a reliable model that can forecast stock prices, helping investors make informed decisions based on predicted market trends.

+The project encompasses data retrieval, preprocessing, model training, and evaluation.
+Historical stock data is collected using the Yahoo Finance API, which is then processed and used to train an LSTM model.
+The trained model is capable of predicting future stock prices based on the historical patterns it has learned.

+### AWS Integration

+To leverage scalable and high-performance computing resources, the model training process was carried out using AWS (Amazon Web Services).
+AWS provides a suite of cloud services that are ideal for running machine learning workloads, ensuring efficient and fast model training.

+Using AWS, the project benefits from:
+- Scalable computing power that adjusts based on the training workload.
+- Robust storage solutions for handling large datasets and model files.
+- Enhanced security features ensuring the safe handling of data and model artifacts.
+## Technologies Used

+- Python
+- TensorFlow
+- Keras
+- Pandas
+- NumPy
+- Scikit-learn
+- Yahoo Finance API
+- AWS (Amazon Web Services)

 ## Project Structure